 It’s also important to avoid asking questions you should already know the answers to, for example, information clearly stated on the employer’s website or in recruitment literature that you have been sent, or that has already been covered during the interview.
 If you do, it will look as if you haven’t done your research or weren’t listening carefully.

 If you’ve come along with a list of questions in mind and they are dealt with before you get the chance to ask them, you may be able to find a way to refocus or rephrase them so that you’re asking for additional details.
 If your interviewer asks, ‘Do you have any questions for us?’ you can acknowledge that some of the subjects you had questions about have been tackled during the course of the interview, and then reframe your questions in a way that approaches the information from a fresh angle.

 You may also have the chance to talk to other members of the company outside the formal interview.
 You might be introduced to a recent graduate recruit to have a chat about his or her job, be taken on a tour round the building or joined by other team members for lunch.
 If your interview is held virtually, you may be able to connect with a potential future colleague through LinkedIn.
 This can be a good opportunity to find out more about the employer.
 Listen to/read what they have to say carefully and ask questions when appropriate, which could include:

 - ‘What type of products/projects/cases do you work on?’

 - ‘Have you been with the company long?’

 - ‘Is it a friendly place to work?
 Are there social events?’

-It’s very likely that the recruitment team will seek feedback from everyone who’s spoken to you, so you should take as much care about what you ask and how you come across in more informal situations as you do in the interview itself.
+It’s likely that the recruitment team will seek feedback from everyone who’s communicated with you, so you should take as much care about what you ask and how you come across in more informal situations as you do during the interview itself.